quantleaf/quantleaf-language-documentation/README.md

 ```
 a list = []
-a list with an element = a list + "hello world"
+a list with an element = a list add "hello world"
 ```
 ### Removing elements

 ```
 a list = [hello world]
-a list without an element = a list - "hello world"
+a list without an element = a list remove "hello world"
 ```

 ### Transpose